joshbrew/graphscript/docs/Graph.md

     DEBUGNODE?:boolean // print a console.time and the result for a node by tag, run DEBUGNODES on a GraphNode or Graph to toggle debug on all attached nodes.
     [key:string]:any //add whatever variables and utilities }; //can specify properties of the element which can be subscribed to for changes.

+type Tree = {
+    [key:string]: //the key becomes the node tag on the graph GraphNode |
+        Graph | //special nodes, the graph will live on the .source property of this node and the operator accepts objects with key:value pairs to run functions on the graph and return a results object with corresponding key:value pairs.
+        GraphNodeProperties |
+        OperatorType |
+        ((...args)=>any|void) |
+        { aliases:string[] } & GraphNodeProperties
+}

 ```